mcrowder65/rejecting-promise-TEACHING/script.md

 Welcome back, friends!

-We have our little tiny nodejs app that gets a list of dogs and cats and hamsters and tells which one of three would be the best pet.
+We have our app that gets a list of dogs and cats and hamsters and tells which one of three would be the best pet.

 Currently, if you pass in a breed that doesn't exist into `utilities.getBestPet`, it just returns a string saying